 These conclusions are controversial because the forecasting relationship of financial ratios and future stock returns exhibits a number of disconcerting features.
 First, correct inference is problematic because financial ratios are extremely persistent; in fact, standard tests leave the possibility of unit roots open.
-Nelson and Kim (1993), Stambaugh (1999), Ang and Bekaert (2001), and Valkanov (2003) conclude that the statistical evidence of forecastability is weaker once tests are adjusted for high persistence.
-Second, financial ratios have poor out-of-sample forecasting power, as shown in Bossaerts and Hillion (1999) and Goyal and Welch (2003, 2004).
+Nelson and Kim (1993), Stambaugh (1999), Ang and Bekaert (2001), Ferson, Sarkissian, and Simin (2003), and Valkanov (2003) conclude that the statistical evidence of forecastability is weaker once tests are adjusted for high persistence.
+Second, financial ratios have poor out-of-sample forecasting power, as shown in Bossaerts and Hillion (1999) and Goyal and Welch (2003, 2004), but see Campbell and Thompson (2005) for a different interpretations of the out-of-sample evidence.
 Third, and related to the poor out-of-sample evidence, the forecasting relationship of returns and financial ratios exhibits significant instability over time.
-For example, in rolling 30-year regressions of annual Center for Research in Security Prices (CRSP) value-weighted returns on lagged log dividend-price ratios, the ordinary least squares (OLS) regression coefficient varies between zero and 0.5 and the associated R^2 ranges from close to zero to 30% depending on the subsample.
+For example, in rolling 30-year regressions of annual Center for Research in Security Prices (CRSP) value-weighted returns on lagged log dividend-price ratios, the ordinary least squares (OLS) regression coefficient varies between zero and 0.5 and the associated $R^2$ ranges from close to zero to 30% depending on the subsample.
 Not surprisingly, the hypothesis of a constant regression coefficient is routinely rejected (Viceira (1996), Paye and Timmermann (2003)).